RafaelFino/Data2Parquet-go/README.md

 - **Debug**: Debug configuration tag, describe the debug mode, its an optional field.
 The debug mode will generate a lot of information.
 The default value is `false`.
 - **DisableLogColors**: DisableLogColors configuration tag, describe the disable log colors mode, its an optional field.
 The default value is `false`.
 - **FlushInterval**: FlushInterval configuration tag, describe the interval to flush data in seconds, its an important field to control the time to flush data.
 The default value is `5`.
+- **IgnoredFields**: IgnoredFields configuration tag, describe the fields to ignore in the data, its an optional field.
+The default value is empty.
+Fields must be separated by comma.
 - **JsonSchemaPath**: JsonSchemaPath configuration tag, describe the path to the JSON schema file, its an optional field.
 The default value is empty. *This feature is not implemented yet.
 - **LogFormatter**: LogFormatter configuration tag, describe the log formatter, this fields accepte four values, `color`, `text`, `json` or `multi`.
 The default value is `color`.
+- **MaskFields**: MaskFields configuration tag, describe the fields to mask in the data, its an optional field.
+The default value is empty.
+Fields must be separated by comma.
 - **RecordType**: RecordType configuration tag, describe the type of the record, this fields accepte two values, `log` or `dynamic`.
 The default value is log. *Dynamic type is not implemented yet.
 - **RecoveryAttempts**: RecoveryAttempts configuration tag, describe the number of attempts to recover data, its an optional field.
 The default value is `0`.
 - **RedisDataPrefix**: RedisDataPrefix configuration tag, describe the prefix of the data key in Redis, its an optional field.
 The default value is `data`.